+33 First Street New York

+THIRD BLOCK COOPERATIVE -HOUSES-

+In the Workers' Co-operative Colony

+OPPOSITE BRONX PARK BEING - CONSTRUCTED

+by the

-33 First Street New York THIRD BLOCK COOPERATIVE -HOUSES-In the Workers' OPPOSITE BRONX PARK BEING - CONSTRUCTED Co-operative Colony by the United Workers Cooperative Association Now is the best time to obtain light, airy, sunny Apartments of 2-3-4 Spacious Rooms The first block houses is completed and fully occupied; the second block is under construction and rented; the co-opeative stores are to be opened soon; plans for the third block houses are completed.
+United Workers Cooperative Association

+Now is the best time to obtain light, airy, sunny

+Apartments of 2-3-4 Spacious Rooms

+The first block houses is completed and fully occupied; the second block is under construction and rented; the co-opeative stores are to be opened soon; plans for the third block houses are completed.

 Come now to the office of the United Workers' Co-operative Ass'n and select the best apartment.

-69 FIFTH AVENUE Telephone: Algonquin 6900-6901-6902 OPEN DAILY TILL 7 P. M SATURDAYS, 2 P. M.
+69 FIFTH AVENUE

+Telephone: Algonquin 6900-6901-6902 OPEN DAILY TILL 7 P. M SATURDAYS, 2 P. M.

 All modern equipments and accommodations, cultural as well as social institutions, size of rooms as well as rent is same as that in the second block of houses.

-NATIONAL OFFICE 1113 WEST WASHINGTON BLVD.
-CHICAGO, ILL.
+Sale of Stamps, etc., write to: NATIONAL OFFICE 1113 WEST WASHINGTON BLVD.